-(Spike Slawson photo by Rob Williamson) Playing Favorites is a new interview series.
-Musicians, filmmakers, comedians or other creative types pick a topic and tell us their Top 5 favorite things about it.
+(Spike Slawson photo by Rob Williamson) Playing Favorites is an interview series where creative people pick a topic and tell us their five favorite things about it.
+Opinions expressed in this series are those of the interviewees and do not reflect the opinions of S.W.
+Lauden or The Big Takeover.

 Spike Slawson is the frontman for punk rock super group/cover band Me First and the Gimme Gimmes.
 The band — at various times featuring members of NOFX, Lagwagon, Foo Fighters and Swingin’ Utters — formed in 1995 and have released several albums featuring uptempo covers of pop hits including “Leaving on a Jet Plane” by John Denver, “Strawberry Fields Forever” by The Beatles, “Jolene” by Dolly Parton, and “I Will Survive” by Gloria Gaynor, among many others.
 In 2018 they also released their version of Eartha Kitt’s “Santa Baby” that quickly became a staple on punk holiday playlists.
 Me First and the Gimme Gimme’s will be on the California How The Gimmes Swole Christmas tour starting Dec.
 3 in Santa Ana.